 But take our advice: Finding deals like these is much, much easier if you search on a desktop or laptop instead of a mobile phone.
 While you can search for SkyMiles fares via mobile, the lack of features – especially a calendar to see flights over a week- or even month-long span – makes it much harder.

 To begin, do a normal search for flights at Delta.com and be sure to check the box that says “Shop with Miles.”
-To zero in on the cheapest SkyMiles rates for your desired destination, you'll also want to be sure to select “My dates are flexible.”
+To zero in on the cheapest SkyMiles rates for your desired destination, select “My dates are flexible.”

 You'll typically want to search for roundtrip tickets when using Delta SkyMiles.
 Delta will often charge you more for booking one-ways separately – and it can be a lot more for a big trip abroad.
 In some cases, you'll be able to book one way for half the cost of a roundtrip, but not all.